 Mark was born in Islington, North London in 1965 and moved to Basildon, Essex, with his parents in 1971.
-He was educated at St. Nicholas Comprehensive School, Basildon and then went on to read History at Bristol University, before taking a Master's Degree in War Studies at King's College, London.
+He was educated at St. Nicholas Comprehensive School, Basildon, and went on to read History at Bristol University, before taking a Master's Degree in War Studies at King's College, London.

 In the 1980s Mark also served as an officer cadet and then an infantry officer in the Territorial Army, leading a NATO-roled TA infantry platoon in what was then the 5th Battalion (Volunteers) of the Royal Anglian Regiment.